Society of Professional Journalists

 The Society of Professional Journalists (SPJ), formerly known as Sigma Delta Chi, is the oldest organization representing journalists in the United States.
 The organization is headquartered in Indianapolis, Indiana.

 It was established on April 17, 1909, at DePauw University in Greencastle, Indiana.
 Its charter was designed by William Meharry Glenn.
+It is the oldest organization serving the field of journalism.